 Conduct A Waste Audit

 A waste audit can provide a snapshot of missed opportunities, current waste diversion levels, potential diversion, and how effectively (or not) your waste programs are working.
-See this case study.
+See how Great Forest’s waste audit helped to uncover opportunities for reducing one major NYC development’s waste removal costs by 75 percent.

 Photo: Nick Fewings, Unsplash